Mount Eden: Transport

 In Mt Eden, the plentiful supply of volcanic stone (a suitable material for building roads), as well as the ready supply of labourers from the Mt Eden Prison, allowed for a progressive development of early roads, many of which still exist today as main arterial routes.
+Early roads were metal or made from scoria.
 Toll gates were established on several main roads, including Mt Eden Road and Dominion Road, during the 19th century in order to help pay for their upkeep.

 Public transportation extended from the inner city to the surrounding areas in the late 1870s and early 1880s with horse-drawn buses being the first mode of regular public transportation in the late 1870s.
-In 1881, the long-awaited railway came, connecting Newmarket with Helensville with stops in Mt Eden, Kingsland, Morningside and Mt Albert.
+In 1881, a railway opened that connected Newmarket to Helensville and stopped in Mt Eden.
 At the beginning of the 20th century, trams began connecting Mt.
 Eden, Balmoral, Kingsland, and Mt Albert with the city.
 The trams ran for the last time in the 1950s.
+Trams were replaced with trolley buses.
+The trolley buses were replaced with diesel buses in the 1970s.